 Capabilities enabling operational objectives TRL in 2025 TRL in 2027 TRL in 2031 New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues for commercial run.
-It includes the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management 5/6 7 8 Absolute safe train positioning, highly accurate and safe, incorporating new sensors 5/6 7 8 Digital Register , acting as a central data source for, e.g., safe train positioning, ATP, TMS and DATO 6 6 7 Automating functions , such as train preparation for both passenger and freight trains.
+It includes the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management 5/6 7 8 Absolute safe train positioning, highly accurate and safe, incorporating new sensors 5/6 7 8 Digital Register , acting as a central data source for, e.g., safe train positioning, ATP, TMS and DATO 6 6 7 Automating functions, such as train preparation for both passenger and freight trains.
 Incident handling, vehicle self-healing and self-managing, cooperative awareness 5/6 7 8 Safe environment perception , including signal reading and obstacle detection, supporting cooperative awareness, supported by virtual certification 5/6 6/7 7/8 Remote driving and command , for depots, for lines with low traffic, and for fall-back operations as well as for shunting 6 7 8 Autonomous route setting, on low traffic/regional networks, in terminals, in depots and in urban environment.
-5 6 7 Capability for offering more capacity to custome Functions/services/technical enablers for reduced headway: rs Mixed Level 2, Hybrid L3, moving block and relative braking distance 5/6 7 8/9 Virtual coupling incl. self-driving freight waggons, supporting cooperative awareness 4/5 5/6 6/7 Next generation of braking subsystems , to safely detect and manage low adhesion and reducing braking distances 5 6 7 Capability for supporting cost-effective deployme nt Functions/services/technical enablers for cost-effective deployment: Testing, validation and (virtual) certification platforms and facilities 5/6 7 8 Modelling techniques to support the development, engineering and planning, verification and validation solutions n/a n/a n/a Architectural software design patterns and methods enabling evolution n/a n/a n/a Development of railway-industrial DevOps n/a n/a n/a Modular platform based on next-generation ATC architectures, for agreed on-board and trackside modular architecture 5/6 7 8 Evolved onboard communication networks 6 7 8 Deployment and migration strategic plans , including training and human factors n/a n/a n/a
+5 6 7 Capability for offering more capacity to custome rs I Functions/services/technical enablers for reduced headway: F / C 0./0 Mixed Level 2, Hybrid L3, moving block and relative braking distance 5/6 7 8/9 Virtual coupling incl. self-driving freight wagons, supporting cooperative awareness 4/5 5/6 6/7 Next generation of braking subsystems , to safely detect and manage low adhesion and reducing braking distances 5 6 7 Capability for supporting cost-effective deployme Functions/services/technical enablers for cost-effective deployment: nt Testing, validation and (virtual) certification platforms and facilities 5/6 7 8 Modelling techniques to support the development, engineering and planning, verification and validation solutions n/a n/a n/a Architectural software design patterns and methods enabling evolution n/a n/a n/a Development of railway-industrial DevOps n/a n/a n/a Modular platform based on next-generation ATC architectures, for agreed on-board and trackside modular architecture 5/6 7 8 Evolved onboard communication networks 6 7 8 $F \mbox{unctional}$ Open Coupling covering all required subsystems in an operational environment 7 8 9 Deployment and migration strategic plans , including training and human factors n/a n/a n/a

-Table 5 - Overview of capabilities enabling operational objectives
+Table 6 - Overview of capabilities enabling operational objectives